Advice on sharing accessible content during the Coronavirus pandemic

-- situational access needs, such as - a busy train and they are unable to play sound
+- situational access needs, such as being on a busy train and unable to play sound

-In today’s most concerning climate, more than ever, people are looking online for resources to rely upon.
-Studies have previously shown that 85% of users on social media are watching video content with no sound.
+In today’s most concerning climate, people are looking online more than ever for resources to rely upon.
+As many as 85% of video views on Facebook occur with the sound off.

-From an organisational and brand perspective, there are clear reasons for captioning content.
+Organisational and brand perspectives provide other clear reasons for captioning content.
 Besides the moral obligation, it improves overall user experience and can increase search engine optimisation (SEO), as Google favours informative content.

-In the US and EU, there are laws and accessibility directives that suggest if a company or public body is not creating accessible content, they are discriminating and could face legal action.
-But captions don’t need to be viewed as a legally required add-on because when done right they can be seen as part of a creative, responsible strategy that draws more people in.
+The US and the EU have laws and accessibility directives that suggest that if a company or public body is not creating accessible content, they are discriminating and could face legal action.
+But captions don’t need to be viewed as a legally required add-ons — when done right, they can be seen as part of a creative, responsible strategy that draws more people in.

 Transcripts vs captions

-Transcripts and captions are different things, and both important.
-Transcription is simply a text document, and unlike captions there is no time information attached to the script.
-Captions are divided into text sections that are synchronised with video and audio content.
+Transcripts and captions are different things, and both are important.
+A transcript is simply a text document, and unlike captions has no time information attached to the script.
+Captions are divided into text sections that are synchronised with video and audio content, and if they are not "live captions" they are often produced from transcripts.
 Both “verbatim,” transcripts and captions should portray both speech and sound effects as well as identify different speakers.